Climate change, new construction mean more ruinous fires

 Temperatures in Colorado between June and December were the warmest on record, Balch said.
 The grasses grew thick because they had a wet spring, but saw no moisture until snow flurries arrived Friday night.

+Colorado Gov. Jared Polis on Sunday called the blaze a “a horrific convergence” of destructive wind gusts that hit the area following the unseasonably dry and warm winter.

+“We know that with the climate we face higher risks,” Polis said.
+“Right here in city and suburbs.”

-“All of Colorado is flammable, our grasses are flammable, our shrubs are flammable, our trees are flammable,” Balch said.
-“This is a dry landscape that is flammable for good chunks of the year, and those chunks of time are getting longer with climate change.”
+Balch said Colorado is a dry landscape filled with flammable material for much of the year – “and those chunks of time are getting longer with climate change.”

 The lesson learned throughout this event is that the “wildland-urban interface is way bigger than we thought it was,” Balch said.
 That means a wider area is under threat of wildfire.